Task #3413

 Related issues

-Updated by Beluga Beluga over 3 years ago
+Updated by Beluga Beluga almost 4 years ago

 Rather than replace Gerrit and Bugzilla, I would invest funds into improving them.
 They are powerful tools and any shortcomings in (presumably) the user interface are fixable.